-(published in The Speaking Tree, The Times of India – Jan 11, 2014)
+(Published in The Speaking Tree, The Times of India – Jan 11, 2014)

-Imagine a story without conflict.
+Life, is the greatest show on Earth.
+But imagine a story without conflict.
 Would it even be called a story?
 Every successful novel or drama has to have conflict in order to be interesting.
 Imagine a novel about a mundane ordinary existence, a tale of only happiness, of only love and bliss, a tale of only light and no darkness.
 Would it be interesting?
 Would anybody want to read it?
 What if the hero of an epic would be able to get whatever he wanted without an iota of challenge?
 It would indeed be a boring exercise to read such a tale.

 So if we like challenges and conflicts in our fiction, why do we shy away from challenges, hardships and problems in our own lives?
 Why is it that when we are faced with tragedy, betrayal, loneliness or sorrow in life we ask ‘Why me?’
 Our lives a drama in the theatre of the Divine; perhaps we have been created for His merriment and pleasure!
 We are immortal souls that have voyaged to this Earth plane to experience what we call life.
 And if that be the case, how can we learn and grow as souls without getting rattled by problems in life?

 If there were only light in this world and no darkness, an image would never form.
 There can be no creation without the duality of good and evil, pain and pleasure, laughter and tears, light and darkness, prosperity and poverty and so on.
 If we, as lovers of creativity, literature, drama and art, can marvel at the contrasts between various shades of light and darkness, we ought not to be so reluctant to accept bad times in our own lives.
 Let’s not feel wronged, abandoned and deserted by God in times of trouble.